The Algorithm Wants a Plastic Flower

 Her business decisions were actively shaping the kind of story she believed she was allowed to write.

-The truth we rarely say out loud in craft circles is that the algorithm is always asking your story to become easier to sell.
-It wants a plastic flower—something brightly coloured, instantly recognizable, and entirely devoid of the messy, slow-growing roots that require patience to appreciate.
+One pressure worth naming in craft circles is that algorithmic systems often reward work that is easier to sort and sell.
+They may favour the plastic flower: brightly coloured, instantly recognisable, and detached from the slow-growing roots that require patience to appreciate.

 The Demand for Immediate Legibility